They share the same game library and peripherals, but the original PlayStation 4 and PlayStation 4 Pro differ in more than just name and size.

 No!
 There's HDR for all

-One surprising twist that came out of the PlayStation Meeting is that the addition of high dynamic range (HDR) lighting support won't be solely limited to the PlayStation 4 Pro, and it won't just be built into newer PS4 hardware (like the slim console).
+One surprising twist that came out of the PlayStation Meeting in September is that the addition of high dynamic range (HDR) lighting support won't be solely limited to the PlayStation 4 Pro, and it won't just be built into newer PS4 hardware (like the slim console).

 Talk about a slap in the face to Microsoft, which just introduced the Xbox One S with HDR support while the original Xbox One isn't slated to get it.
 Still, that means that HDR won't be an exclusive perk to the Pro, and you'll still get the benefits on an older PS4.

-Yes!
+Maybe!
 VR gets a boost